Jessie Benton Frémont: Later years

 The Frémonts would not live in St. Louis again, moving to New York and then California.
 In the Panic of 1873, John C. Frémont, who had invested heavily in railroad stock, lost everything and declared bankruptcy.
 Undaunted by their financial situation, Jessie began writing books to help support the family, namely A Year of American Travel: Narrative of Personal Experience (1878), a story about her journey to California in 1849, and Souvenirs of My Time (1887).

 From 1878 to 1881, John C. Frémont served as Governor of the Territory of Arizona.
 Three months after being allowed to resign from the Army with pension, he died in 1890 in a hotel in New York.

 After the death of her husband, the Congress, in recognition of his valued services, granted Jessie a widow's pension of $2,000 a year.
 In 1891, she moved into a home at the corner of 28th and Hoover Streets in Los Angeles that was presented to her by a committee of ladies of the city as a token of their great regard.
 She remained in good health until about two and a half years before her death when an accident made her an invalid, but she was able to use a wheelchair and enjoy the outdoors.

 Jessie Benton Frémont died at age 78 at her home in Los Angeles.
-A huge box of fragrant and beautiful roses was sent on December 29, 1902, by Mrs. James A. Garfield, a former first lady.
-The rites of the Episcopal Church were conducted at 10:30 a.m. on December 30, at Christ Church, on the corner of Pico and Flower Streets.
+A huge box of fragrant and beautiful roses was sent on December 29, 1902, by Lucretia Garfield, a former first lady.
+The rites of the Episcopal Church were conducted at 10:30 a.m. on December 30, at Christ Church, on the corner of Pico and Flower streets.
 She was cremated, and her ashes interred in Rosedale Cemetery.

 In 1960, actress Lorna Thayer was cast as Jessie Frémont in the episode, "The Gentle Sword" of the syndicated television anthology series, Death Valley Days.
 In the story line, the Frémonts, in California during the gold rush, become involved in a mining claim dispute; Mrs. Frémont stares down organized claim jumpers.